 - Caused $1,200,000 in damage costs (today that would be around $485 million dollars)

-- More than 2,500 people’s homes were destroyed and were homeless afterwards
+- Over 2,500 people’s homes were destroyed and were homeless afterwards

-- 28 people died due to the tornado
+- 28 people died because of the tornado

-- The tornado traveled over 12 kilometres before dissipating
+- The tornado travelled over 12 kilometres before dissipating

 - It took nearly 40 years to repay all the debt that had built up from rebuilding costs

-All of these show just the devastating impact that the tornado had on not only the people, but the financial status of the country!
+These show just the devastating impact that the tornado had on not only the people but the financial status of the country!

 Pictures taken after the cyclone had dissipated show that the downtown area of Regina had the worst damage compared to the rest of the city.